Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 test_data  <- rsample::testing(data_split)
 ```

 Tidymodels leverages tidy principles and builds _recipes_ up in layers.
-If ind this to be easier to work with than other frameworks.
+I find this to be easier to work with than other frameworks.
 Pipes are just easier to read and to understand.
 However, programmers might find the procedural nature of them irritating.